jahangir842/linux-notes/qgis/qgis_install_old_version_linux.md

-Great to hear that QGIS is successfully installed!
-Here's a clean, professional guide tailored to your case — **Installing QGIS 3.34.11 LTR on Ubuntu 22.04** — including all the pinning steps you followed to avoid version mismatch.

----

 # ✅ QGIS 3.34.11 Installation Guide on Ubuntu 22.04 (Jammy)

 This guide outlines how to install **QGIS 3.34.11 (LTR)** on Ubuntu while avoiding version conflicts and ensuring stability using APT pinning.